icgc-argo/wfpm/README.md

 When merge the PR, type the special instruction `[release]` in the comment (similar as in the previous demo) to trigger the CI/CD release process via GitHub Actions.
 Once released, the demo workflow package will be available at: [https://github.com/ICGC-TCGA-PanCancer/awesome-wfpkgs2/releases/tag/demo-fastqc-wf.v0.1.0](https://github.com/ICGC-TCGA-PanCancer/awesome-wfpkgs2/releases/tag/demo-fastqc-wf.v0.1.0)

+### Summary

+By now, you should have a clear picture how WFPM CLI helps to create independent workflow packages and how these packages may be used/reused as building blocks to build larger workflows.